Habraken/WaveShare-ADS1256/notes.md

 ```
 rpi_adc_streaming -n 2 -b -g 0 -c 0 -d 2 -s /tmp/adc.fifo
 ```
-(2 samples per block, buffer enalbled, no gain, diff channel 0, data rate = 2463 S/s, streaming to /tmp/adc.fifo)
+(2 samples per block, buffer enabled, no gain, diff channel 0, data rate = 2463 S/s, streaming to /tmp/adc.fifo)

-The data was then saved to the adc_data.csv, which is read by the data_analaysis.ipynb.
+The data was then saved to the adc_data.csv, which is read by the data_analysis.ipynb.

 To time the measurement sessions (2 seconds) I used the following command (in a separate terminal):
 ```
 timeout 2s cat /tmp/adc.fifo > /tmp/adc.data.csv
 ```

-The signal generater for driving the led was setup as follows: 990mV DC offset with a 660mVpp AC at various frequencies.
+The signal generator for driving the led was setup as follows: 990mV DC offset with a 660mVpp AC at various frequencies.
-In this test the led is a 3mm green led that is refelcted of a white sheet of paper on the underside of the lid of the alluminium box.
+In this test the led is a 3mm green led that is reflected of a white sheet of paper on the underside of the lid of the aluminum box.
-A liile shroud is place around the led to avoid direct light hittng the diodes.
+A little shroud is place around the led to avoid direct light hitting the diodes.

 To get an idea of the bandwidth of the system I created the following table: